biosimulations/biosimulations/docs/users/creating-projects.md

 More information on how to create Vega files that can incorporate data from BioSimulations projects can be found at [here](../concepts/conventions/simulation-run-visualizations.md).

 ### Metadata
 BioSimulations uses the [OMEX Meta](https://co.mbine.org/standards/omex-metadata) specification to capture metadata about the simulation project.
 BioSimulations has a list of recommended metadata fields that can be used to capture [metadata](./viewing-projects.md#metadata) about a simulation project.
-Information about how to use theses fields can be found [here](../concepts/conventions/simulation-project-metadata.md).
+Information about how to use these fields can be found [here](../concepts/conventions/simulation-project-metadata.md).

 ### COMBINE/OMEX archives